datumorphism/datumorphism.github.io/content/til/machine-learning/pytorch/pytorch-initial-params.md

             param.data.normal_(std=1.0/math.sqrt(param.shape[1]))
 ```

-or to set the params to some fixed normal distribution
+or set the params to some fixed normal distribution

 ```python
 some_std = 0.1